| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 getpwd | sphinx store <keyid> file-to-store

-This simply does what it promises, stores the file-to-store encrypted on the OPAQUE-Store server, using a password derived from SPHINX.
-Note that this command outputs also a recovery-token, which you should keep safe in case your record gets locked.
+Stores the specified file-to-store in encrypted form on the OPAQUE-Store server, using a password derived from SPHINX.
+Note: This command also outputs a recovery token, which you should keep safe in case the record is ever locked.

 -